lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

 We used the Hydra library to configure our experiments.
-This allowed us to easily manage and switch between different sets of hyperparameters without having to hardcode them in the training script.
-We created a config file, which specified the different values for each hyperparameter, such as the learning rate and batch size.
+This allowed us to easily manage and structure our hyperparameters outside python scripts.
+We created a hierarchy of config files (training, prediction and model parameters), which specified the different values for each hyperparameter, such as the learning rate and batch size.
 To run an experiment we would simply use the command: `python src/models/train_model.py.` This would then use the hyperparameter values specified in the config.yaml file given in the `train_mode.py` script via Hydra as
   ```
   @hydra.main(version_base=None,
             config_name="config.yaml",
             config_path="../../hydra_config")
   ```
+The hydra package saves a log of the experiment configurations - but the hydra config file was also tracked using wandb.
+The click package is also used for the `make_dataset.py` file as in the original cookie-cutter template to ensure the makefile command for making the processed dataset is working.

 ### Question 13